Witch trials in the early modern period: 1486: Malleus Maleficarum

 Title page of the seventh Cologne edition of the Malleus Maleficarum, 1520 (from the University of Sydney Library).
 The Latin title is "MALLEUS MALEFICARUM, Maleficas, & earum hæresim, ut phramea potentissima conterens."
 (Generally translated into English as The Hammer of Witches which destroyeth Witches and their heresy as with a two-edged sword).

-The most important and influential book which promoted the new heterodox view was the Malleus Maleficarum, published in 1487 by clergyman and German inquisitor Heinrich Kramer, accompanied by Jacobus Sprenger.
+The most important and influential book which promoted the new view on witchcraft was the Malleus Maleficarum, published in 1487 by clergyman and German inquisitor Heinrich Kramer, accompanied by Jacobus Sprenger.
 Malleus Maleficarum is split up into three different sections, each individual section addressing an aspect of witches and their culture.
 The following sections were magic, a witches origin, and appropriate punishment.
 The appropriate punishment section divides offenses into three different levels, ranging from slight, great, and very great.
 Slight could be something as simple as a small group meeting to practice witchcraft, while on the other hand, very great included respecting and admiring heretics.
 Kramer begins his work in opposition to the Canon Episcopi, but oddly, he does not cite Jacquier, and he may not have been aware of his work.
-Kramer had met strong resistance by those who opposed his heterodox view; this inspired him to write his work as both propaganda and a manual for like-minded zealots.
+Kramer had met strong resistance by those who opposed his view; this inspired him to write his work as both propaganda and a manual for like-minded zealots.
 The Gutenberg printing press had only recently been invented along the Rhine River, and Kramer fully utilized it to shepherd his work into print and spread the ideas that had been developed by inquisitors and theologians in France into the Rhineland.
 The theological views espoused by Kramer were influential but remained contested.
-Nonetheless Malleus Maleficarum was printed 13 times between 1486 and 1520, and — following a 50-year pause that coincided with the height of the Protestant reformations — it was printed again another 16 times (1574–1669) in the decades following the important Council of Trent which had remained silent with regard to Kramer's theological views.
+Nonetheless Malleus Maleficarum was printed 13 times between 1486 and 1520, and – following a 50-year pause that coincided with the height of the Protestant reformations – it was printed again another 16 times (1574–1669) in the decades following the important Council of Trent which had remained silent with regard to Kramer's theological views.
 It inspired many similar works, such as an influential work by Jean Bodin, and was cited as late as 1692 by Increase Mather, then president of Harvard College.